 Another convention of editing in which we have used within our own trailer is the pace of a horror film trailer.
 It was distinguished that many horror film trailers started off fairly slowly setting the scene and then the pace quickens towards the end where much of the tension and enigma is built.
 The reason this is done is so that again the audience can build a relationship and identify with the characters.
 This helps make what is being represented on the screen more realistic to the audience and then when the pace quickens the actions, all the more shocking because they can personally identify with what is being represented.
 As a group we decided that we would use this method and in order to make this possible during the editing process we filmed each shot a number of times with long freezes with actors in character at the end of each one.
 This enabled our editor to produce a tightly edited product.
 This is how we have quickened the pace of the shots towards the end by cutting them so they only appear for a couple of seconds.
 With a film trailer this is an appropriate method of editing as shot sequences do not need to be in an order which makes sense.
 To begin with as a group we struggled to get our heads around this concept and it was necessary for us to re film with the objective of getting more footage.
 All in all though I am pleased with overall sequence of scenes because it makes our product less like an opening sequence and more like a trailer, which was our intension.

 It was also during the editing process that we incorporated our credits.
 It was through the group’s research into trailers for horror movies that we established that there were certain codes and conventions for the order and their lexical styles.
 As the screen writer to begin with my initial idea was to have all of the credits at the beginning of the trailer however a group member pointed out to me that very rarely do all of the credits appear at the beginning they are strategically placed throughout the trailer.
 In agreement with him it was then that I began to consider the strategical placing of our credits.
 For instance I observed that the name of the film the trailer is advertising goes towards the end of the trailer.
 With this in mind it occurred that the reason for this would be because they want the audience to remember the title of the film.
 The objective of the trailer is to sell it to the audience.
-Another convention in which we have followed as a group with regards to the credits for the trailer is the colour codes which were dictated to us by the genre of the film.
-Throughout our credits are black with white text because these colours together make text easy to read at a glance.
-Furthermore the text which is contained on the screen starts midway down and only contains a few words.
-The reason for this being that we do not want to bombard the audience with too much information and it should be easy to read within a few seconds.
-The information which is included in the credits is all specifically selected to target an audience.
-For example we have included the names of some key actors which would appeal to audience members who see films containing certain actors because they like their previous work.
-As a group we have followed these conventions with regards to the credits because they are an ideal way of attracting specific audience members.

 With consideration to mise-en-scene within our trailer for the film ‘Locked Away’ there are again many codes and conventions which we have applied to our product and developed.
 One thing that we attempted to recreate within our trailer is the use of poor lighting.
 This is used in horror films and trailers to help build enigma and tension through the idea of pathetic fallacy.
 However unfortunately we have in some scenes been able to create a representation of poor lighting essentially though it could be considered too dark.
 Additionally because we were unable to recreate it at all locations this can be considered a continuity error.
 Moreover we were relying on natural light and because we had to refilm shots on a number of occasions.
 There is very little we could have done about the difference in lighting.